anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 loss_travel = 1.39794000867
 {% endhighlight %}
 Now if the model predicts __`label__sports` for text_1, the loss is low (0.02227639471).
 This is expected as the model has predicted the right label.
-On the other side, if the model would have predicted `__loss_travel`, there is something wrong with our model, and high loss value confirms the same.
+On the other side, if the model would have predicted `__label_travel`, there is something wrong with our model, and high loss value confirms the same.